All the more appropriate as we observe the sixth anniversary of Bowie's cosmic ascension.

 The festival was a month after the release of Captain Marvel #17, so it's entirely possible the Captain in question here could be our Captain.
 He started off his career at Marvel as a UFO pilot, after all.
 What's more the Kree- the race from which Captain Marvel sprang- bear a strong resemblance to the Venusians of classic Contactee lore.

-Bowie was almost certainly gobbling up a whole host of influences, but don't forget he was also married to serious Marvel Comics fan at the time.
+Bowie was almost certainly gobbling up a whole host of influences, but don't forget he was also married to a serious Marvel Comics fan at the time.
 "Memory" is also the first Bowie track to feature future Spiders from Mars Mick Ronson and Woody Woodmansey, so we also have a strong Synchronistic connection to Ziggy here as well.

 The rainbow connection-- Bowie's silver-haired superhero in The Hype was called "Rainbow Man" according to some reports, even though he was garbed entirely in silver-- leads us to another Captain Marvel connection, if not a somewhat oblique one.